-Rohingya Refugees Deeply Skeptical About Repatriation Plan
+Plan To Send Rohingya Refugees Back To Myanmar Is Put On Hold

 Khatun lives in the so-called "widows' village" section in the Hakimpara camp — a cluster of 34 shelters covered with orange tarps.
 There are no men.
 Most of the women's husbands were killed in the recent violence.
 Khatun says her husband and son were arrested by the Myanmar military more than a year ago; she believes they are being held in prison.

-Khatun and the hundreds of thousands of other refugees have overwhelmed the vast stretch of Bangladesh where they now live.
+Khatun and the hundreds of thousands of other refugees are now living in what has become the largest refugee camp in the world.
+It's just across the border from Myanmar.

+The Rohingya have overwhelmed the vast stretch of Bangladesh where they now live.
 The hills where they've set up shelters are stripped of almost all their vegetation.
 Most of the trees have been cut down for firewood.
 Bangladesh officials have banned the refugees from taking formal jobs because of fears that they would flood the local labor market and drive down wages.
 This means the refugees are almost entirely dependent on international food aid to survive.

-These refugee camps in Bangladesh are now the largest in the world, more than twice the size of the previous record holder, the Bidi Bidi camp in Uganda, home to some 270,000 South Sudanese.

 Mohamed Yonus, who was a rice farmer in Myanmar, says he doesn't expect to leave the Hakimpara camp any time soon.